Albany, New York

 The Albany County Civic Center Collection documents the policy decisions that went into planning an arena in downtown Albany.
 Originally named the Knickerbocker Arena, it was later known as the Pepsi Arena and the Times Union Center.

-This collection includes material related to the Albany Friends Meeting's social justice activities, in particular the work of committees in opposition to the Vietnam War.
+This collection includes material related to the Albany Friends Meeting's social justice activities, specifically having to do with injustices within the New York State judicial system.

 The Jewish Community of the Albany, New York area is featured in the Collection which was brought together to show community involvement in the region by the Greater Albany Jewish Federation and the University Libraries of the University at Albany, SUNY.
 This collection contains photographs, meeting minutes, commemoration papers, local area newspapers, academic articles, community reports, and a prayer book.